Fields of definition of K3 surfaces with complex multiplication: Some properties of the canonical models

-Let $X/K$ be the canonical model of a K3 surface with big discriminant.
-Since $\rho(X/K) = \rho(\overline{X} / \overline{K})$, it seems natural to ask whether also the equality $\Pic(X) = \Pic(\overline{X})$ holds.
-The explicit examples provided by Elkies show that this is indeed the case, when $E$ is quadratic imaginary with class number one.
-In general, one has a spectral sequence which induces an exact sequence
+Let $X_I/K$ and $I$ be as in Theorem \ref{DescendingI}.
+In practice, it could be useful to know if every divisor of $X_I$ is defined over $K$.
+Note that this does not follow from the fact that the absolute Galois group of $K$ acts trivially on $\NS(\overline{X}_I) = \Pic(\overline{X}_I)$; in general one has a spectral sequence which induces an exact sequence

-The group $\delta(\Pic(\overline{X})^{G_K}) = \ker(\Br(K) \rightarrow \Br(X))$ is called the \textit{Amitsur} group of $X$ and it is denoted by $\text{Am}(X)$.
-It is a finite abelian group.
-In order to study some basic properties of $\text{Am}(X)$ let us recall the definition of index of a variety. \begin{defi} Let $X$ an algebraic variety over a field $K$.
+The quotient $\Pic(\overline{X})^{G_K} / \Pic(X) = \ker( \Br(K) \rightarrow \Br(X))$ is called the \textit{Amitsur group} of $X$ and it is denoted $\text{Am}(X)$.
+It is a finite Abelian group. \begin{defi} Let $X$ an algebraic variety over a field $K$.
 The index of $X/K$ is \end{defi} \begin{prop} Let $X/K$ be a smooth projective and geometrically irreducible variety.
-Then \end{prop} \begin{proof} This follows from the functoriality of (\ref{Picard sequence}) and by a restriction-corestriction argument. \end{proof} If $K$ is a number field, more can be said.
-For every place $v$ of $K$ consider the local index $\delta(X_{v} / K_{v})$ of the base change of $X$ to the completion $K_v$ of $K$ at $v$. \begin{cor} If every local index of $X$ is one, the map $\Pic(X) \rightarrow \Pic(\overline{X})^{G_K}$ is an isomorphism. \end{cor} \begin{proof} This follows from Proposition \ref{index-Amitsur prop} and the short exact sequence \end{proof} In particular, if $X$ has a point everywhere locally, then the map $\Pic(X) \rightarrow \Pic(\overline{X})^{G_K}$ is an isomorphism.
-Before studying the index of the canonical models, let us say something about the existence of local points.
-Since $K$ is a CM field, we only need to consider finite places.
-For every finite place $v$ of $K$ let us denote by $\pi \in K_v$ a local parameter.
-If $u_X \colon \A^{\times}_K \rightarrow \C^{\times}$ is the Hecke chartacter of $X$ and $\ell$ a prime number invertible in $\Oo_v$, we have that $u_X(\pi)$ belongs to the reflex field $E \subset \C$ and acts as $\text{Frob}_v^*$ on $T(\overline{X}) \otimes \Z_\ell$.
+Then \end{prop} \begin{proof} This follows from the functoriality of \eqref{Picard sequence} and by a restriction-corestriction argument. \end{proof} If $K$ is a number field for every place $v$ of $K$ consider the local index $\delta(X_{v} / K_{v})$ of the base change of $X$ to the completion $K_v$ of $K$ at $v$. \begin{cor} If every local index of $X$ is one, the map $\Pic(X) \rightarrow \Pic(\overline{X})^{G_K}$ is an isomorphism. \end{cor} \begin{proof} This follows from Proposition \eqref{index-Amitsur prop} and the short exact sequence \end{proof} In particular, if $X$ has a point everywhere locally, then the map $\Pic(X) \rightarrow \Pic(\overline{X})^{G_K}$ is an isomorphism.
+In the following, we collect some miscellaneous statements around these questions.